Vaping illnesses soar past 1,000 with investigators no closer to pinpointing cause

 State health departments in nearly every state tell NBC News that they are actively investigating more than 1,000 cases of the illnesses.
 That's higher than the Centers for Disease Control and Prevention's official case count, currently at 530, which only includes confirmed or probable cases.

-Ten people have died: Two in California, two in Kansas, plus deaths in Illinois, Indiana, Minnesota, Missouri and Oregon.
-Georgia confirmed its first death Wednesday.
+Eleven people have died: Two in California, two in Kansas, plus deaths in Illinois, Indiana, Minnesota, Missouri and Oregon.
+Georgia confirmed its first death Wednesday, and Florida confirmed a death on Tuesday.

 Juul CEO steps down as company agrees to stop advertisingSept.
 25, 201901:25